Dangers of Buying a Home in 2022

 Most of us would rather own a home than rent one.
 It’s never easy to portion part of your paycheck going into someone else’s pocket just so you can live for the next month, which is essentially what paying rent is.
 The alternative to renting is buying.
 When you mention you’re looking at buying a home to your friends and family, you’ll get more advice than you’d ever have hoped for.
-While you should take what other people stay to thought, do not take it to heart and that means do not buy a house in 2021.
+While you should take what other people stay to thought, do not take it to heart and that means do not buy a house in 2022.
 The decision to buy a house is yours and yours alone (with your spouse and immediate family of course – but you get what is meant).
 Before jumping into a pool of mortgage debt and a decision you may regret later, here are some checkpoints each potential homeowner should consider prior to signing off on the mortgage.

 So you find out one of your ex-classmates just bought a home.
 Now your friend posted a picture on Facebook in front of their new house.
 Now you’re feeling the pressure to be like them.
 This is an extremely tough whirlpool not to get drawn into, especially for young people.
 If the choice was given to be either “liked” on Facebook or financially well-off, it wouldn’t make much sense to choose the former.

 Visit neighborhood and talk to some of the other neighbors living there.
 What do they say about the crime, safety, and current trends of the neighborhood – which may help guide your home security decisions?
-How friendly are the neighbors, do you assess them as potential risks to raid if SHTF?
-Is the commute from your neighborhood less than 45 minutes away?
-What are the parks or schools near the neighborhood?
-Is it close to industry production, causing noise and/or pollution?
-How about HOA (homeowner association) costs?
-These are a few of the questions you may ask other neighbors in the area.
+Some questions to consider when evaluating a neighborhood:

 Real estate agents are just like any other salesman.
 Their incentive to upselling you is that they get a higher cut.
 And, like all rational capitalists, they want more money.
 They’ll try to sell you on the maximum house you can afford and even sometimes more than you can afford.
 While they may seem pleasant people you can trust, always take with what they say with a grain of salt.
 It is fine to consider the options they present, but certainly take some time to talk to the family before making any knee-jerk decisions that sound like good ideas at the time.